wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. versionadded:: 4.0

-Specifies whether there will be a disk quota limit or not.
+Set the disk quota limit option to enabled or disabled.

 +--------------------+---------------------------------------+
 | **Default value**  | yes                                   |